movementlabsxyz/ffs/protocol/mcr/README.md

 ## Overview

-**MCR** implements a staking-based settlement where validators commit L2-blocks on Layer 1 (L1).
-MCR is responsible for aggregating multiple commitments into a single commitment.
-It provides:
+**MCR** implements a staking-based settlement where validators commit to a state from L2 on Layer 1 (L1).
+MCR accepts commitments from all staked attesters and aggregates them into a single confirmation.
+The contracts on L1 tracks block commitments, epochs, stake and rewards.

-The distinguishing feature is that there is only one type of actor, which is the attester.
+The distinguishing feature to PCP is that there is only one type of actor, which is the attester.

-Validators stake tokens to participate in block validation.
-They commit to L2-blocks on L1, and the contract on L1 tracks block commitments, epochs, and stake.
-The contracts also manage validators and custodian staking and unstaking.
-The contract validates if commitments have reached two-thirds supermajority stake, and rewards or slashes validators based on their actions.

 For further details see the [RFC for MCR](https://github.com/movementlabsxyz/rfcs/pull/29) and the [MIP-34](https://github.com/movementlabsxyz/MIP/blob/main/MIP/mip-34).